|Nutrition Facts (per serving)|

 If you want your filling to look sunshine yellow, add a few drops of food coloring.
 It also will give your guests a hint as to what flavor is inside these delectable confections.

 Actually, these cookies can be made with any citrus fruit and are equally yummy made with oranges, tangerines, blood oranges, and even grapefruit.

 For the Cookie Dough:

 2/3 cup superfine sugar

-- 1 large egg yolk (lightly beaten, room temperature)
+1 large egg yolk, lightly beaten, at room temperature

 2 teaspoons lemon juice